Associate Professor of Philosophy

 This administrative position assists the DeSousa-Brent directors and faculty in developing and promoting academic, social, and career planning workshops for the DeSousa-Brent Scholars Program; supporting DB Scholars in coordinating leadership/service projects; maintaining the DB web presence; coordinating special events; and assessing the success and impact of DB programming.
 In carrying out these duties, the DB Outreach Fellow functions as a liaison between DeSousa-Brent faculty and staff, DeSousa-Brent Scholars, and other College offices.

-For more information, visit the Career Development Center's Professional Development Program Listing.
+For more information, visit the Career Development Center's Professional Fellowship Program Listing.

 Contact Prof. Sybol Anderson: firstname.lastname@example.org.